Notecard Outboard Firmware Update

 Applying the DFU Update to the Host

-Once you've queued up a firmware update in Notehub, the Notecard detect a new host binary is available on its next sync and download the firmware (up to 1.5MB) into its own flash storage.
+Once you've queued up a firmware update in Notehub, the Notecard detects a new host binary is available on its next inbound sync and downloads the firmware into its own flash storage.

 The Notecard will then perform a RESET